aryadaroui/aryadee.dev-v2/src/posts/rate-limiting/_rate-limting.svx.md

 ## Other features to consider

 There are also some niche features you may want to consider exploring that I did not cover here, such as:

+- Weighting
+  - Check the time since the last request, The more recent it is, the more it counts towards the limit
+  - This allows bursts, but discourages them being too close together

 - Timeout
   - Block requests for extra time if there are way too many requests